-This policy sets out how and why JNF UK processes the personal data (that is, information by which an individual can be identified) collected by us in the course of our lawful activities, in accordance with the Data Protection Act 1998 and any subsequent legislation (‘Data Protections laws’).
+This policy sets out how and why JNF UK processes the personal data (that is, information by which an individual can be identified) collected by us in the course of our lawful activities, in accordance with the Data Protection Act 2018, General Data Protection Regulation and any associated and subsequent legislation (‘Data Protections laws’).
 This policy has been put in place to protect your rights under the Data Protection laws, and it is important that you understand what we will do with your data and are happy with this.

 References to the processing of information includes the collection, use, storage and protection of data.
 JNF UK is the ‘data controller’ for the purposes of this policy, and the policy extends to its staff, trustees, volunteers and anyone else processing data on our behalf from time to time.

 - 1. What is the legal basis for JNF UK processing your data?

 Organisations are permitted to process data if they have a legal basis for doing so.
 JNF UK processes data on the basis that:

 - Expressed and informed consent has been given by the person whose data is being processed; and/or

 - JNF UK has a legitimate interest in processing the data; and/or

 - It is necessary in relation to a contract or agreement which the person has entered into or because the person has asked for something to be done so they can enter into a contract or agreement; and/or

 - There is a legal obligation on JNF UK to process data.